MicrosoftDocs/visualstudio-docs/subscriptions/subscription-expiration.md

 ### Other benefits

-Many of the benefits included in Visual Studio subscriptions've specific durations.
-Benefits provided by Microsoft's partners such as Pluralsight, DataCamp, or WhiteSource've time limits once they are activated.
+Many of the benefits included in Visual Studio subscriptions have specific durations.
+Benefits provided by Microsoft's partners such as Pluralsight, DataCamp, or WhiteSource have time limits after they're activated.
 Benefits you've previously activated will continue to be available to you for the remainder of their terms.
-For example, if you've activated a six-month LinkedIn Learning subscription and it still has four months remaining when your Visual Studio subscription expires, you will still've four months of access to the LinkedIn Learning subscription.
+For example, if you've activated a six-month LinkedIn Learning subscription and it still has four months remaining when your Visual Studio subscription expires, you'll be able to access it for those four months.

 ## Resources